rajinder-yadav/quantlab_compression/README.md

 };
 ```

+The design I chose for bit packing was to go with a bit buffer.

 ### Bit Buffer
-The design I decided with was to code up a BitBuffer that works like a queue.
-You push values with its bit size and the BitBuffer class takes care up packing the data.
-This seem to be the best and most flexible solution considered above.
+The BitBuffer works like a queue, value are pushed from one end and read from the other end and no padding is required.
+The BitBuffer class takes cares of encoding a value with a bit representation.
+This seems to be the optimal design that has flexibility built in.

- For both time fields, I decided against packing a double value into a 32bit aligned buffer.
-I was not sure if data loss would occur converting between a double and two 32bit words.
-This is one area of improvement that could be made with more research and testing.
-So I opted for a conservative approach of using a string of max size 8 characters.

-## Thoughts
+## Other Design Notes

-My code could break due to the assumption I've made about field bit sizes to go with.
-However I've kept the design flexible by allowing the field bit size to be configurable and go with BitBuffer which provides a dense packing of bits (no empty padding needed for alignment, etc.).
+I've kept the design flexible by allowing the field bit size to be configurable.
+If the csv input size change, it should be relatively easy to get the code working again.

-I wasn't able to test with the entire input test file (ebat.csv) due to odd corruption, so there might be possible errors due to field sizing that I did not catch.
-I'm very confident I would be able to tackle these errors in a short amount of time.
 I also made use of defensive programming and added assert which would be tripped in debug mode, this is both good for the API User as well as implementor.

 ## Building The Project
 I used CMake to build my project which is a cross platform makefile generator, site: https://cmake.org/